 Hang on, you could turn a star into a Shkadov thruster and turn an entire freaking solar system into a spaceship.
 Please pardon me, I have to go lie down a minute, my head hurts.

-A good example is Barnard's Star aka "Barnard's Runaway Star" or "Greyhound of the Skies".
+A good example of a known star with an unusually high velocity Barnard's Star aka "Barnard's Runaway Star" or "Greyhound of the Skies".
 Astronomers measured the lateral speed and the radial velocity to calculate a space velocity of 142 km/s which is smokin'.
 And it is only 1.8 parsecs away (5.98 light-years), making it the fourth-closest star to the Sun.
-Jack Williamson used this in his novel The Legion of Space, home of the dreaded giant jellyfish-like Medusae who drive their solar system like a rocketship to invade innocent planets.

 - The Wandering Earth (Terra)

 - Lifeboat Earth by Stanley Schmidt (Terra)

 - A World Out Of Time by Larry Niven (Terra)

 - "With Friends Like These" by Alan Dean Foster (Terra)

 - Ringworld by Larry Niven (Puppeteer Fleet of Worlds)